salesforce/lwsec-docs-mirror/packages/@locker/eslint-plugin-locker/docs/rules/distorted-url-create-object-url.md

 For security `URL.createObjectURL` is distorted in Lightning Locker.

 <!-- START generated embed: @locker/distortion/src/URL/docs/createObjectURL-value.md -->
-## URL.createObjectURL
+## value: URL.createObjectURL

-The [`URL.createObjectURL()`](https://developer.mozilla.org/en-US/docs/Web/API/URL/createObjectURL) static method creates a `DOMString` containing a URL representing the object given in the parameter.
+Multiple security vulnerabilities have been reported around URL.createObjectURL.
+In all situations, the malicious code was creating either a File or a Blob object using a MIME type that would trigger the JIT and attempting to load malicious javascript code.
+These MIME types include `text/html`, `image/svg+xml`, `text/html` and `text/javascript`.
+While the first 3 may have valid use cases in a modern application, the latter does not since one can always load a javascript file using the `<script>` tag.

-The method creates in memory a URL address location that HTML elements with `src` or `href` attributes can use to load stored content.
-The URL runs on the same domain as the code that loads it.
+`URL.createObjectURL` is used to create in memory URL address locations that certain tags can use on their `src` and `href` attributes to load stored content.
+These URLs run on the same domain as the code that is loading them.
+Cases where an attacker could load custom code and trigger the JIT include `iframe` and `script` tags, but other creative ways can always be found since these are not the only tags that load remote content.

-Malicious code can use `URL.createObjectURL` to create an object of type File or Blob that uses a MIME type that can load malicious JavaScript code.

-MIME types of concern include `text/html`, `image/svg+xml`, `text/xml` and `text/javascript`.
-The first three have valid use cases, but `text/javascript` doesn't since you can load a JavaScript file using the `<script>` tag instead.

-Here's a simple example of malicious code:
+Simple example of malicious code:

 ```javascript
 const blob = new Blob([